OUR TEAM

 Fred Cudhea is a Statistical Programmer at the Friedman School of Nutrition Science and Policy.
 He works on Bayesian hierarchical model to impute means of dietary and nutritional factors for the Global Dietary Database as well as comparative risk assessment studies of US mortality attributable to dietary factors.
 He supports Aim 3 of LASTING leading the modelling efforts.

-Dr. Amin Nikkhah is a Postdoctoral Scholar at the Friedman School of Nutrition Science and Policy at Tufts University.
+Dr. Amin Nikkhah is a Research Assistant Professor at the Friedman School of Nutrition Science and Policy at Tufts University.
 He has published more than 40 scientific papers in high impact journals and is also the guest editor of the special issues in the Journal of Life Cycle Assessment and Sustainability.
 His current research interests are the development of life cycle assessment (LCA) methodology and circular economy approaches in future, sustainable food systems.
 He was awarded his PhD by the department of Bioscience Engineering at Ghent University, Belgium in 2021.

 Kyra Battaglia, Doctoral Student